 Teaching and Learning

-- Achieve a high standard in numeracy and gain a secure foundation of knowledge, skills and concepts
+- Develop a secure foundation of knowledge, skills and concepts

 - Use and apply these skills with confidence and understanding in real life problems